satellite-image-deep-learning/annotation/README.md

 * [LabCD](https://github.com/geoyee/LabCD/blob/master/README_EN.md) -> remote sensing change detection annotation tool
 * [gradio_image_annotator](https://github.com/edgarGracia/gradio_image_annotator) -> A Gradio component that can be used to annotate images with bounding boxes.
 * [digitalsreeni-image-annotator](https://github.com/bnsreenu/digitalsreeni-image-annotator) -> A python based GUI to annotate images and save annotations as COCO style JSON format.
+* [Tator](https://github.com/stephansturges/Tator) -> Yolo annotation tool with CLIP and SAM on the backend to auto-annotate

 ## Cloud hosted tools & services
 Several open source tools are also available on the cloud, including CVAT, label-studio & Diffgram.
 In general cloud solutions will provide a lot of infrastructure and storage for you, as well as integration with outsourced annotators.